carladw/IoTSummer2016Group4/README.md

 ## Project Weather Trip Finder

-Finding whether the weather is satisfactory using Spark and OpenStreetMap API
+Use in order to find whether the weather is satisfactory using Spark and OpenStreetMap API

 Requirements
 ======